 As long-time stewards of Portland’s waterfront, the Zidells felt it was essential that the public have direct water access.
 As such, instead of developing the site to its maximum potential and putting profitable high-rises right along the water, the design team structured higher density parcels around tracts of publicly accessible areas to be activated by parks, plazas, and public art.
 Similarly, the land along the river itself will be public as a part of the Greenway, a new linear park that stretches along the Western bank of the Willamette, serving Portland's growing and fast-changing population.

-Next in our series of waterfront revitalization projects across the globe is Las Salinas, an undeveloped site along the ocean in Chile, soon to become a dynamic mixed-use urban district.
+Next in our series of waterfront revitalization projects across the globe is Las Salinas, an undeveloped site along the ocean in Chile, soon to become a dynamic mixed-use urban district, and Suzhou Creek, a new urban district structured around what was once an industrial waterway, in Shanghai, China.